In September 2017 I moved to New York City, popping back to London here and there.

 – Lead facilitator and curriculum designer for AMP NYC – an accelerator program for media & entertainment businesses run by the City of New York

-– Fondo: a new way of setting goals, staying accountable and building community
+– Fondo: a new way of building career fuel and career equity

 – Tickets: a podcast series exploring the world of live experiences (taking a break ahead of season 2)